Specialized multimedia and multilingual documentation centre

-The research centre was founded when the Institut International de la Marionnnette was created in 1981.
+The documentation centre was founded when the Institut International de la Marionnette was created in 1981.

 This specialized multimedia and multilingual centre grew out of the initial donation of Jean-Loup Temporal (1921-1983), which included printed materials from the 19th and 20th centuries, as well as autograph or typewritten manuscripts of texts for puppet shows.
 It has been supplemented over time by donations, bequests and acquisitions.

-Since 2015, the research centre has had an online catalogue where most of its resources are now listed.
+Since 2015, the documentation centre has had an online catalogue where most of its resources are now listed.

 It is at the service of students, trainees, and researchers and is open to teachers, artists and the general public.